cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Database configuration

 The operator is designed to bootstrap a PostgreSQL cluster with a single database.
-The operator transparently manages access to the cluster through three Kubernetes services provisioned and managed for read-write, read, and read-only workloads.
+The operator transparently manages network access to the cluster through three Kubernetes services provisioned and managed for read-write, read, and read-only workloads.
 Using the convention-over-configuration approach, the operator creates a database called `app`, by default owned by a regular Postgres user with the